Brand Shoutouts

 On Service Culture:

 Pattern: Customers consistently mention fresh preparation, friendly service, and generous portions.
-That's the cult following they built over 30 years — starting as one spot near Texas A&M in 1994.
-THE CHALLENGING Quality Consistency Issues:
+That's the cult following they built over 30 years, starting as one spot near Texas A&M in 1994.
+THE CHALLENGING Food Quality Decline: Pattern 1 — Multi-location (Yelp):

-"I had the 3-Finger Combo today.
-The chicken was awful!
-First of all none of the chicken pieces were shaped like any tenders or strips or fingers that I've ever seen.
-They were smallish round discs.
-But the worst part is that 75% of the chicken was gristle." — TripAdvisor review
+"Had the 3-Finger meal today.
+The chicken was awful.
+First of all none of the pieces were shaped like any tenders or strips I've ever had — they were round discs.
+But the worst part is that 3 of the 4 pieces in the box were fatty and gristly.
+Couldn't eat them." — TripAdvisor, Layne's Chicken Fingers, Allen TX

 Employee Experience (Mixed):